-- bought a second-hand vehicle from a licensed dealer and there is a warranty claim
+- bought a second-hand vehicle from a licensed dealer and there's a warranty claim

 - left the vehicle with the dealer on consignment

-- sold a vehicle to a licensed dealer but have not been paid
+- sold a vehicle to a licensed dealer but haven't been paid

 You can't make a claim if you: